Email email@example.com or phone 07880 932655

 Walking counselling could be a good option for you if you spend a lot of time indoors, or if your work requires you to sit down and not move very much, as it has the added benefit of getting you gently moving outside – particularly if you worry that you’re not getting enough exercise.
 Living in East Lothian and offering counselling in Edinburgh and East Lothian, I want to be able to use the countryside and green spaces of the city in my work.
 My aim is to make counselling as accessible and normal as possible, and I believe that this is one way to do it.

 As mentioned already, you can set the pace to one that is comfortable for you.
 If you don’t get much exercise day-to-day, walking for 50 minutes might sound like a lot.
 Could this be an opportunity to fit a little exercise into your life?
 I can tailor routes so that we can use benches or points of rest.
 Our agreement does require you to sign to say that you don’t have an existing health condition that could mean that walking counselling isn’t suitable, but otherwise you’ve nothing to lose by giving it a try!

-You will need to make sure that you are wearing sufficiently warm clothing and shoes that are suitable for walking (on good paths).
+You will need to make sure that you are wearing sufficiently warm clothing and shoes that are suitable for walking.
+Some routes may be wet or muddy at certain times of year, but we can use alternative routes that are more urban or use hard paths if necessary.
 While I agree with the idea that ‘there’s no such thing as bad weather, only the wrong clothing’, I am of course flexible with regard to rearranging if the weather is terrible and I feel it would interfere with the therapeutic benefits.